 An in-depth breakdown of how a debt management program works before, during and after…

 What to expect prior to enrollment

 In order to enroll in a debt management program (DMP), you have to go through credit counseling first.
 This part of the process is free.
 You contact a nonprofit credit counseling agency.
 They provide a free debt and budget evaluation to see where you stand.
-They review all of your options for debt relief, including whether you can qualify for a debt management program.
+They review all of your options for debt relief, including seeing if you qualify for a debt management program.